BIOP/qupath-extension-cellpose/README.md

 ## Step 2: Install the QuPath Cellpose extension

-Download the latest `qupath-extension-cellpose-[version].zip` file from [releases](https://github.com/biop/qupath-extension-cellpose/releases) and unzip it into your `extensions` directory.

-If your extensions directory is unset, unzip and drag & drop `qupath-extension-cellpose-[version].jar` onto the main QuPath window.
-You'll be prompted to select a QuPath user directory.
-The extension will then be copied to a location inside that directory.

-To copy `run-cellpose-qc.py`, go to Extensions > Installed Extensions and click on "Open Extensions Directory".
-You can place the `run-cellpose-qc.py` in the same folder.

-You might then need to restart QuPath (but not your computer).
+- Install and setup the [qupath-biop-catalog](https://github.com/BIOP/qupath-biop-catalog) first.

 > [!NOTE]
-> In case you do not do this step, Cellpose training will still work, but the QC step will be skipped, and you will be notified that `run-cellpose-qc.py` cannot be found.
-> Additionally, this is the step that requires `scikit-image` as noted above.
+> If your extensions directory is unset, create a new empty folder somewhere on your computer.
+On QuPath, go under `Edit -> Preferences -> Extensions` and browse the empty folder you've just created.
+> Extensions will then be added inside this folder.

+- Open QuPath and click on `Extensions -> Manage extensions`
+- Expand the **QuPath-BIOP catalog** and add the cellpose extension (click on the green button)
+- Select the version to install (the latest the better)
+- Click on `Install`
+- You might then need to restart QuPath (but not your computer).

 ## QuPath Extension Cellpose/Omnipose: First time setup